lk-geimfari/mimesis/docs/getting_started.rst

 -------------------

-If your aim is to create synthetic data for your Pandas dataframes, you can make use of the Mimesis.
+If your aim is to create synthetic data for your Pandas dataframes, you can make use of the :class:`~mimesis.schema.Fieldset`.

-With Mimesis, you can create datasets that are similar in structure to your real-world data, allowing you to perform accurate and reliable testing and analysis:
+With ``Fieldset``, you can create datasets that are similar in structure to your real-world data, allowing you to perform accurate and reliable testing and analysis:

 .. code:: python